gibbok/notes-next-js/nextjs-13.md

 - Features that rely on useEffect (e.g logging page views) and useState

 With this convention, you can share templates across routes that create a new instance on navigation.
 This means DOM elements will be recreated, state will not be preserved, and effects will be re-synchronized.

+## Server Components
+n order to  reducing the amount of JavaScript sent to the client, enabling faster initial page loads.

+When a route is loaded, the Next.js and React runtime will be loaded, which is cacheable and predictable in size.
+This runtime does not increase in size as your application grows.
+Further, the runtime is asynch

+## streaming
+The app/ directory introduces the ability to progressively render and incrementally stream rendered units of the UI to the client.

+## Trubopack
+Based on Rust.
+700x faster updates than Webpack
+4x faster cold starts than Webpack

+## next/image

+ allowing you to easily display images without layout shift and optimize files on-demand for increased performance.

+## @next/font
+Brand new file system

+- Automatically optimizes your fonts, including custom fonts
+- Removes external network requests for improved privacy and performance
+- Built-in automatic self-hosting for any font file
+- Zero layout shift automatically using the CSS size-adjust property